 For multi-issue in-house apps, Twixl Publisher Enterprise provides either a self-hosted or a Twixl-hosted solution, with no "per download" fees.

 APP STORE PUBLISHING

-With Twixl Publisher you create the content in InDesign, build an app store app with the Twixl Publisher OS X application, then submit the app to the app stores through their respective portal.
+With Twixl Publisher you create the content in InDesign or use HTML-based content, then build an app store app with the Twixl Publisher OS X application, and submit the app to the app stores through their respective portal.
 You can do this completely independently.
 After a period of time, you’ll get a notification whether your app is approved (or not), and if it is, it will become available for download in the store.

 With Twixl Publisher Single you are able to create as many single-issue app store apps as you need for a yearly subscription fee.

 With Twixl Publisher One Multi & Unlimited Multi you are able to create either one or an unlimited number of multi-issue app store apps for a yearly subscription fee.
 The subscription includes access to the Twixl Distribution Platform to manage and store the issues.